 Some people email me asking about medication or if hypnotherpy is good, what do I think about this method or that method.
 What they are really saying is I want this to go away today, again they want the impossible overnight fix.
 My own recovery took time, it was like defrosting, normal feelings and emotions came back bit by bit, there was no overnight success.
 I receive emails from people who are doing so much better, many fully recovered, and in all cases they get in touch a while after first buying the book or landing on the site.
 This is because they have trusted in what I have said, not rushed things and given their body as much time and space as it needed.

 So don’t fall into the trap of seeing anxiety as a big monstor, something you must rid yourself at all costs, this turns into fighting, worrying, self-pity, it gives it all the fuel it needs to continue.
 You don’t have to go around saying ‘This is just anxiety’, ‘I must accept this’ etc..
-Just have a ‘whatever’ attitude’ towards how you feel and move on with your day.
+Just have a ‘allowing’ attitude’ towards how you feel and move on with your day.

 Hope that helps